igorwaw/advent22/README.md

 ![Python](https://img.shields.io/badge/python-%3E%3D3.10-blue) ![C](https://img.shields.io/badge/C-C99-green)

-Task 6 and 8 solved with C. I used C99 standard and only tested with GCC 8.5.0, but it should work with any C compiler.
+Task 6 and 8 solved with C. I used C99 standard and only tested with GCC 8.5.0 and 12.2.0, but it should work with any C compiler.

 Task 2 requires Python 3.10 or higher because I used "match" statement.
-All other programs should work with any Python3 (tested with 3.6.8)
+All other programs should work with any Python3 (tested with 3.6.8 adn 3.10.8)

+Extra Python libraries:
+* treelib for task 7

 ## Tasks